Pennsylvania German Society

 The Pennsylvania German Society is a non-profit, educational organization dedicated to studying the Pennsylvania German people and their 330-year history in the United States and Canada.
-The Society works to preserve and promote the history, culture, religion, and dialect of the Pennsylvania Germans (also commonly known as the "Pennsylvania Dutch").
-It was founded in 1891 and became a founding member of the Pennsylvania Federation of Historical Societies.
+The society works to preserve and promote the history, culture, religion, and dialect of the Pennsylvania Germans, also commonly known as the Pennsylvania Dutch.
+It was founded in 1891 and was a founding member of the Pennsylvania Federation of Historical Societies.

 Regular efforts and activities of the Society include: